We always have presses and fixed cup tools on hand and ready to ship.

 Cotters installed with a press are much less likely to loosen up than those intalled by just tapping with a hammer and tightening the nut on the cotter threads.

-Removing with a press is much less likely to damage your cranks, the cotter or your bearings, than using a hammer.
-(See Caveat below.)New "Deep Throat" design allows you to orient the press in line with the crank arm for removal of cotters.
-Holding the tool inline with the arm allows the cupped bolt end to center itself exactly on the center of the threaded stem of the cotter.
+Removing with a press is much less likely to damage your cranks, or your bearings, than using a hammer.
+And you are far more likely to be able to reuse your existing cotters.
+(See Caveat below right.)New "Deep Throat" design allows you to orient the press in line with the crank arm for removal of cotters.
+Holding the tool inline with the arm allows the cupped bolt end to center itself on the center of the threaded stem of the cotter.

-If you are working on old English bikes, or cheap box store
+If you are working on old English bikes, or cheap Big Box

 bikes like Magnas, for $20 you may also be